bazelbuild/bazel/site/docs/toolchains.md

 [`--extra_toolchains`](command-line-reference.html#flag--extra_toolchains).
 The host platform is automatically included as an available execution platform.
-Available platforms and toolchains are tracked as ordered lists for determinism,
+Available platforms and toolchains are tracked as ordered lists for determinism, with preference given to earlier items in the list.

 The resolution steps are as follows.